Neven Point Wind Farm

 Materials from the second Landing Point exhibition, held on the 16th April at the Eday Heritage Centre are linked below:

-The pre-application consultation for providing feedback to GreenPower about the Wind Farm has been concluded.
-Once the planning application for the Wind Farm is submitted, Orkney Islands Council will begin a statutory consultation process.
+The pre-application consultation for providing feedback to GreenPower about the Landing Point has been concluded.
+Once the planning application for the landing Point is submitted, Orkney Islands Council will begin a statutory consultation process.
 At that stage there will be an opportunity to formally submit responses to the Council before they make their determination.

 Previous project information available here: